Tasmanian Colonial homes, centring on Hobart and Launceston | Summer School in Hobart, Tasmania

 This week long summer school is designed particularly for the senior traveller with an interest in the colonial history of Tasmania.
 The course works primarily through an exploration of the colonial architecture to be found around Hobart, in Launceston and along the road between the two.

-The course begins in Hobart, where we spend five nights, but also includes one night in Launceston so that we can visit two National Trust houses to be found in or near that city.
-During the week we will also enjoy a number of guided tours and lectures which will help to fill in the details of those who built the houses and those who lived in them.
+The course begins in Launceston, where we spend 2 nights and then continues in Hobart where we spend four nights.
+In Launceston we visit two National Trust houses to be found in or near that city.
+During the week we will also enjoy a number of walks and visits which will help to fill in the details of those who built the houses and those who lived in them.

 Tasmania has a rich colonial history and much of the early architecture, which has unfortunately been destroyed on the mainland, still remains here.
 During this course we also look at the people who built and lived in these fascinating houses, and at the lives they lived so far from what they had previously known.
 The property owners came from many walks of life.
 Some were wealthy free settlers, some were merchants or sea captains and still others came to the colony as convicts.
 All have an interesting history to reveal.